 The title of the last novel in the trilogy is multi-referential.
 In biology, imago refers to the last stage an insect reaches during metamorphosis, at which point it is sexually mature.
 Thus the construct ooloi of the third novel represent the apex of the Oankali’s development.
 But it also recalls the Abrahamic religions’ concept of the Imago Dei, the “Image of God”, pointing to the Oankali’s ultimate aspiration.
 By colonizing the galaxy and absorbing all life that they find, the Oankali are in the process of becoming omnipotent and all-encompassing—they are becoming “God”.

-Octavia E. Butler’s Lilith Brood Trilogy above all explores what it means to be human and what it means to be posthuman.
+Octavia E. Butler’s Lilith Brood Trilogy explores what it means to be human and what it means to be posthuman.
 This trilogy is terrifying in its quiet intensity.
 It is the product of a writer whose gift with language is matched by her scathing critiques of society and her disturbingly vivid vision of the future.
 Whether or not the WFC changes the award to a bust of Butler, it is doubtless that her immense influence will still be felt in science fiction for decades.

 -contributed by Alex De Pompa